 THE dream of bringing train-building back to the region of its birth - along with thousands of desperately-needed manufacturing jobs - finally came true yesterday.

-After months of frustration and fear, Hitachi's ambitious plans to build a factory - and a manufacturing base to serve all of Europe - at Newton Aycliffe, County Durham, was given the go-ahead, to universal delight.
+After months of frustration and fear, Hitachi's ambitious plans to build a factory - and a manufacturing base to serve all of Europe - at Newton Aycliffe, County Durham, was given the go-ahead, to

 The £4.5bn Intercity Express Programme (IEP) deal secures at least 500 high-quality jobs in England's poorest region, plus many thousands more in manufacturing and service supply chains.